dsccommunity/dsccommunity.org/content/guidelines/contributing.md

 >`Find-Module: A parameter cannot be found that matches parameter name
 >'AllowPrereleaseVersions'` is thrown, restart the _Windows PowerShell_
 >session and run the command again.
 This is due to the old version of
->module _PackageManagement_ is still available in the session (even when
+>module _PackageManagement_ still being imported into the session (even when
 >we remove it) so _PowerShellGet_ calls the wrong version of the command
 >`Find-Package`.

->**KNOWN ISSUE 2:** There are currently an known issue with this task when
+>**KNOWN ISSUE 2:** There is currently a known issue with this task when
 >moving between local DSC repositories in the same PowerShell session.
 If
 >you have resolved dependencies in one repository, then move to a second
 >repository and resolve dependencies all dependencies do not download
 >(for example the module PowerShell-Yaml).
 This is because the module is
 >already imported into the session.
 The workaround is to open each local
->DSC repository folder in a separate PowerShell sessions.
+>DSC repository folder in separate PowerShell sessions.

 #### Build module